UtrechtUniversity/SWORDS-UU/collect_repositories/README.md

 There are 2 arguments that can be passed.

 - --users: The path to the file with enriched users.
 Default value: ../collect_users/unique_users_annotated.xlsx
 - --output: The file name of the repositories that are retrieved.
-Note that there will always be a timestamp added to the file name in the following format: '%Y-%m-%d'.
+Note that there will always be a timestamp added to the file name in the following format: YYYY-MM-DD.
 Default value: repositories

 Navigate to this folder and execute the script.
 Adjust parameters as needed.
 Example: